-Smart Teams are a powerful feature, unique to CloudManager which awards domain administrators unprecedented flexibility and control of users profiles without the need to disrupt the existing structure of your domain.
-Using the power of dynamic membership lists and the various methods of identifying specific user profiles available, administrators are able to provide specific configuration items to users across the domain.
+Smart Teams are a powerful feature, unique to CloudManager, which awards domain administrators unprecedented flexibility and control of users profiles, without the need to disrupt the existing structure of your domain.
+Using the power of dynamic membership lists and the various methods of identifying specific available user profiles, administrators are able to provide specific configuration items to users across the domain.

 A Detailed Example

 Within your organisation, you may have a group of users who spread across the business and whose user profiles potentially sit in various operational units.
 An example of this would be managers or VIP users.
 You may have a business requirement to have a seperate deprovisioning policy governing what happens to these users data when they are off boarded from the company.
 To allow you to do this without having to move all users into a single Organization Unit, you can perform the following steps;

 - Configure a new domain wide predefined tag e.g. 'Manager'

 - Apply this tag to the user accounts which require the specific deprovisioning policy